 How Much Does a Sewer Line Trench Cost?

 The good news is that trenching is typically covered within the cost of professional sewer line replacement.
-Otherwise, it tends to cost $4–$12 a linear foot or $30–$70 per cubic yard.
+Otherwise, it tends to cost $4–$12 per linear foot.
 Keep in mind: This process is more complicated than simply digging a hole and then filling it back in when the job is done.
 The soil also needs to be recompacted, the old pipe needs to be hauled away, and any hazardous materials must be cleaned up before yard repair can begin.

 What Are Other Sewer Line Repair Costs?